Here you will learn how to grow herbs and get some ideas

 have a wagon wheel you can still plant your herbs in a circle.

 as lemon grass, French lavender or rosemary.
-In the
+In the spaces between the

-next circle out you can plant medium growing herbs such as English
+spokes you can plant medium growing herbs such as English

 lavender, lemon balm, lemon or rose-scented geraniums and

-marjoram.
 Around the outside edge of the beds plant thyme, chamomile,

-garlic and onion chives and some pennyroyal that will benefit from the
+garlic and onion chives and some penny royal that will benefit from the

 shade of other herbs.